Skip to content

 Connect your real docs

 Create config/local.yaml (gitignored) and add your source credentials.
-This file is never committed — it's the right place for tokens and source settings.
+This file is never committed — it's the right place for tokens and resource lists.

 Confluence: